open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 ### History

+* 2020/09 to present
+  * Future Borders, FSA and HMRC start a Private Beta to test and evolve the OEF Technical Specification and Rules of Engagement and develop the Collaboration across government, industry and academia
 * 2020/03 to 2020/06
   * Future Borders, FSA and HMRC continue remote development of the OEF Rules of Engagement and Technical Specification
 * 2020/02 to 2020/03